 In 2008, EMPLOYERS acquired Florida based AmCOMP Incorporated.
 Through this acquisition, EMPLOYERS was able to expand into 17 states virtually overnight.
 EMPLOYERS became a coast-to-coast company, operating in 30 states plus the District of Columbia, and proving that it is truly America’s small business insurance specialist.
 In 2011, EMPLOYERS began writing business in New Jersey, bringing the total operating states to 31 plus the District of Columbia.

-Today, EMPLOYERS is headquartered in Reno, NV and has several other offices throughout the country.
-EMPLOYERS is 100 years old and that means we understand the risks of workplace injury.
-We know how to help protect each insured business’ bottom line and help employees receive the medical care they need.
-Crafted to meet the needs of entrepreneurial business people, our value-added services like loss control support, anti-fraud and safety programs give our policyholders the services they need to help effectively insure and care for their businesses.
+EMPLOYERS is headquartered in Reno, NV and has several other offices throughout the country.
+EMPLOYERS is more than 100 years old and we understand the risks of workplace injury.
+We know how to help protect a business’ bottom line and help employees receive the medical care they need.
+Crafted to meet the needs of entrepreneurial business people, our value-added services like cash flow assistance, efficient claim handling, managed care services and loss control support give our policyholders the services they need to help effectively insure and care for their businesses.

 The discovery of germs lead to understanding the link between health and hygiene, which resulted in a greater emphasis being placed on cleanliness.
 This led to the rise of two popular hamburger chains—White Castle and White Tower.
 Their all-white interiors were meant to reassure customers that their food was prepared in a safe, modern, sterile environment.

 With 150 million meals served per day at restaurants, the restaurant industry has become more regulated to improve cleanliness and reduce food-borne illnesses.
-Many health departments, from New York City to Los Angeles, are now requiring restaurants to publically display their letter grades from their health inspections to help inform customers about a restaurant’s sanitary condition.
-In 2010, the annual average expenditure for food away from home for Americans was $2,505, including $37 per week spent on going out to lunch.
+Many health departments, from New York City to Los Angeles, are now requiring restaurants to Publicly display their letter grades from their health inspections to help inform customers about a restaurant’s sanitary condition.
+In 2016, the annual average expenditure for food away from home for Americans was $3,1541, including $20 per week spent on going out to lunch.

 In the early 1900s, cars were not yet mass produced.
 In fact, many automobiles still had wooden parts that had to be custom made by teams of skilled craftsmen using common woodworking tools.

 With over a century of mass auto manufacturing behind us, there are more cars on the road than ever before, and more auto body repair shops are needed to fix them.
-In 2011, nearly 12 million vehicles were repaired in the approximately 45,000 auto body shops in the U.S.
+As of 2017, there were approximately 64,000 auto body repair shops across the U.S.

 The early 20th century saw the rise of the very first fashionistas.
 The must-have styles for women at the time were the ‘Belle Époque’—a complex outfit with an hourglass shape—and the S-bend silhouette, which used an S-bend corset—all designed to accentuate women’s figures.

 These days, fashion makes for big business.
-The U.S. retail clothing industry includes about 100,000 stores with a combined annual revenue of approximately $150 billion.
+The U.S. retail clothing and clothing accessories industry includes about 280,000 stores with a combined annual revenue of approximately $189 billion.
 Trends for the upcoming seasons are debuted each fall and spring at Fashion Week events in New York City, Milan and Paris.

 “Could I get a shave and a haircut…and could you fix my back?”
 In the early 20th century, barbers’ unions imposed scientific standards to the profession.
 This included the use of chemistry, biology, anatomy and the study of chiropractics for anyone who wanted to be a licensed barber.